olaroos/deepnetnotes/logbook.md

 Everything seems reasonable at this point.
 I understand the attention mechanism without learnable parameters.
 Now I try to add learnable parameters which are represented by the query, key and value weigths.
 Also notice that none of these weights include a bias.
 (It might have something to do with the matrix being operated on is symmetric but I haven't thought to much about it yet.)

+14:15 -> 15:30

+The reason we use view instead of reshape is because view always uses the same memory space.
+I.e we don't know if or when reshape() makes a copy so we should use view.
+Also when you want a copy, use clone()...

+The same memory ability holds for transpose(), narrow(), expand()

+I realized a new thing about the nn.Linear class.
+It will always operate on the last element in the tensor put into it.
+Normally we have size [batchsize, xsize] but right now I have [batchsize, time, xsize].
+When we feed that vector to nn.Linear(xsize, nheads*xsize) it will still only operate on the last element which is xsize.
+This means I don't have to or shouldn't flatten the input vector before.

+One concept that I had trouble understanding is the mask.
+The mask is just a torch tensor with 0's and 1's.
+That is elementwise-multiplied with the input (e.g input = [b,t,k,k]. input * mask.rep(b,t,1).
+The mask has 1's in the bottomleft and 0's in the topright corner.
+Multiplying by the mask will make it impossible for the timesteps in the beginning to use information from the future timesteps because they will be set to 0's.

+Wrote the mask function, the one I copied seemed to use the wrong dimensions.

+Finished the encoder block of the google transformer, will try to finish the decoder block next session.